thenumbernine/js-util/README.md

 # js-utils

-some useful JS scripts / functions / libraries thrown together
+Some useful JS scripts / functions / libraries thrown together, including:

+## My Lua-FFI-WASM Library:
-- lua-5.4.7-with-ffi.js - my [lua-ffi-wasm](https://github.com/thenumbernine/lua-ffi-wasm) build of Lua in JS.
+- my [lua-ffi-wasm](https://github.com/thenumbernine/lua-ffi-wasm) build of Lua in JS, which includes:
+	- lua-5.4.7-with-ffi.js
+	- lua-5.4.7-with-ffi.wasm
-- lua-interop.js = the lua-js layer on top of it
+	- lua-interop.js
-- lua.vm-util.js = an old layer to an older lua-in-js build

-# webgl utils
+## other libraries:
+- gl-matrix 3.4.1 - used by all webgl projects
+- jquery ... a few dif versions ...
+- numeric javascript 1.2.6
+- cryptojs-3.1.2.min.js - used by socialbrowsing

+- fancybox 2.1.5 - used by main and everything that uses main's system

+- webgl-debug.js - used by universe
+- mediawiki.api.js wikipedia api, i think used by universe

+- showdown-1.9.1.min.js - used by symbolic-lua for rendering the README.md
+- webgl-debug.js ?? who is using this?

+# My Webgl Utils:

 ## GLUtil class
 *GLUtil.prototype.onload*<br>